 Described by Gramophone magazine as “one of the finest British pianists of his generation”, Charles Owen has enjoyed an extensive international career performing a wide ranging repertoire to outstanding critical acclaim.

-Charles’ solo recordings comprise discs of piano music by JS Bach – The Six Partitas – Janácek, Poulenc and the complete Nocturnes and Barcarolles by Fauré.
-Chamber music discs include the cello sonatas of Brahms, Rachmaninov and Chopin with Natalie Clein and the Stravinsky Piano Ballets with Katya Apekisheva and the world premiere of Jonathan Dove‘s Piano Quintet with the Sacconi Quartet.
+Charles’ solo recordings comprise discs of piano music by JS Bach, Janácek, Poulenc and Fauré.
+Chamber music discs include the cello sonatas of Brahms, Rachmaninov and Chopin with Natalie Clein, The Stravinsky Piano Ballets with Katya Apekisheva and the world premiere of Jonathan Dove‘s Piano Quintet with the Sacconi Quartet.
 The latter was selected as Recording of the Month by Gramophone Magazine in August 2017.